ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

         const bannerRect = scrollingBanner.getBoundingClientRect();

-        // If the banner itself is not in the viewport, it's not visually overlapping anything. if (bannerRect.top >= window.innerHeight || bannerRect.bottom <= 0 ||
+        // If the banner itself is not in the viewport, it's not visually overlapping anything.
+        // This is a quick exit for performance when the banner is off-screen. if (bannerRect.top >= window.innerHeight || bannerRect.bottom <= 0 ||
             bannerRect.left >= window.innerWidth || bannerRect.right <= 0) {
             scrollingBanner.classList.add('hidden');